-Study Based On 100 Waste Audits Reveal Much About What A Typical Office Throws Out
+Survey Based On 100 Waste Audits Reveal Much About What A Typical Office Throws Out

 Did you know, the average commercial office waste stream in the U.S. consists of approximately 77% recyclable and compostable materials, with only about 23% being real “trash.”
-This revelation comes from a study of 100 commercial waste audits conducted across the country by Great Forest.
+This revelation comes from a survey of 100 commercial waste audits conducted across the country by Great Forest.

 77% of what is usually thrown out as trash is NOT trash at all but is made up of organics (34%), followed by paper (23%), glass/metal/plastic (19%), and e-waste (1%).

-This means that in a typical business, only 23% of what is being thrown out is actually trash (ie: non-recyclable materials).
 Not only are many businesses losing 77% of the recyclable commodities they are discarding in the trash, but they may also be paying more for waste removal than they should.
 That is a lot of lost value.

-Stephanie Barger of the U.S. Zero Waste Business Council put it best when she said this during a panel at the inaugural NYC Food Waste Fair held July 2017:
+Stephanie Barger of the U.S. Zero Waste Business Council put it best when she said this during a panel at the inaugural NYC Food Waste Fair held in July 2017:

 “…every time you throw away recyclables, you throw away jobs and resources.”

-Key Takeaway: Waste Audits Are Key
+Waste Audits Are Key

 So how much trash is in your trash?
 How much value are you losing?
 The only way to find out is to conduct a waste audit.

 Various businesses that shared their experiences during panels at the NYC Food Waste Fair agreed about the importance of tracking and analyzing waste [read our new waste audit case study].